 More and more companies have been finding ways to incorporate AI and big data analytics into their systems.
 Implementing effective data preparation is becoming increasingly important to companies to make for better data analysis.
 In 2018, the global big data market revenue for software and services was worth $42 billion, a figure that Forbes estimates will rise to $103 billion in 2027.
-However, while more players in the industry are using these new technologies, not everyone is able to fully benefit from them.
+However, these companies are quickly encountering the top data science problems and while more players in the industry are using these new technologies, not everyone is able to fully benefit from them because they haven’t got the knowledge to do it themselves.
 Out of all the companies trying out big data, only 37% have been successful.
 Given these figures, how can big data improve on its purpose?
 What role can user-centered design (UCD) play in this process?

 Knowing the User

 Big data allows computers to compile and analyze big chunks of data and see relevant patterns between them.
 Artificial intelligence (AI) uses these patterns to predict future outcomes and make human-like assumptions.
 In a nutshell, these are the fundamental principles of AI-powered data analytics.